10 Reasons Why Your Child Should Learn a Musical Instrument

 As a childless twenty-something-year-old, you might think that I’m too young to gauge the impact that learning an instrument has had on me.
 Not to mention the parental perspective!
 But that’s exactly the point — I can put myself in the shoes of the learner, as it wasn’t all that long ago for me.

-I’ve played electric guitar for over 15 years, so I feel that I’ve had more than enough time to evaluate the effects.
+I’ve played electric guitar for over 15 years, and started out with a kids guitar, so I feel that I’ve had more than enough time to evaluate the effects.
 The experiences that have come with learning an instrument have all been valuable in forming who I am today, and having a hobby from a young age helped me to decide what I wanted to pursue in later life — particularly when choosing my GCSEs, A Levels and beyond.

 Curing Boredom